 |%osx_code%||OS-X-Standort-ID für die Benennung von „lproj“-Ordnern|

-In case there are files that should not be translated, use the Ignored Pattern option and Crowdin won’t upload specific files for translation.
+If some files shouldn’t be translated, click Add ignored pattern, specify the respective pattern for these files, and Crowdin won’t upload specific files for translation.

 Um die Sprachzuordung zu aktivieren, befolgen Sie diese Schritte: